bauglir/graduation-presentation/README.md

 ### Model-Based Methods
 * Sample once in L, Update model of EL
-* Already tell the speedup gain we get
+* Already tell the speedup gain we get (1 order of magnitude)

 ### Visualize Optimizer Strategy